eProsima/Shapes-Demo-Docs/docs/first_steps/first_steps.rst

   (See
   `Fast DDS Statistics Module Documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/statistics/statistics.html>`_).

-In order to change the Participant, in case there is a Participant running it should be stopped.
+In case that the Participant is already running, it should be stopped in order to change its configuration.
 This will drop every endpoint already created.

 Preferences